MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 ## Prerequisites

 - Knowledge of [bot basics](bot-builder-basics.md), [how skills bots work](skills-conceptual.md), and how to [implement a skill](skill-implement-skill.md).
-- An Azure subscription.
+- Optionally, an Azure subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - A copy of the **skills simple bot-to-bot** sample in [**C#**](https://aka.ms/skills-simple-bot-to-bot-csharp), [**JavaScript**](https://aka.ms/skills-simple-bot-to-bot-js) or [**Python**](https://aka.ms/skills-simple-bot-to-bot-python).

+> [!NOTE]
+> Starting with version 4.11, you do not need an app ID and password to test a skill consumer locally in the Emulator.
+An Azure subscription is still required to deploy your consumer to Azure or to consume a deployed skill.

 ## About this sample